-4 Course Content
+1 Course Content

 The three-term course is divided into three phases: preparation, experimentation, and presentation.
 Each phase is assigned to a separate enrollment period.
-Throughout the enrollment, you will attend periodic research discussion meetings where faculty and other students are present.
-At these meetings, students will discuss their direction of progress and their achievements.
+Throughout the enrollment, you may attend periodic research discussion meetings where faculty and other students are present, or you may meet individually with your research advisor, or some mix of these.
+At these meetings, you will discuss your progress and achievements, and you will be given guidance for future progress.